MooersLab/MooersLab/README.md

 Now I use voice-to-text to dictate in 750words.com or Overleaf.
 I use voice commands to insert snippets containing LaTeX code.
-See the [voice computing](https://github.com/MooersLab/MooersLab/blob/main/README.md#voice-computing-for-enchanced-productivity) section below.
+See the [](https://github.com/MooersLab/MooersLab/blob/main/README.md#voice-computing-for-enchanced-productivity) section below.

 - [LaTeX bare bones template file](https://github.com/MooersLab/barebonesLaTeX/tree/main) This template is for those people want make a simple document without a lot of bells-and-whitsles.